dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Validation of the aggregate gatekeeper stats in module2d

+#### Introduction

 This validation will consist of the following tests

+- install_success + no ghosts: There will be no resurrection candidates and the gatekeeper resurrection count is 0.

-- install_success + ghosts: Only the 8 ghosts should be included in the gatekeeper resurrect count.
+- install_success + ghosts: Only the 8 ghosts should be included in the gatekeeper resurrection count.

 - install_failed with a futures crash after installation has completed + ghosts: The module2c will tag these so that the gatekeeper can bypass resurrecting these install_failed candidates and the gatekeeper count should reflect this accordingly.
 The ghosts